olebedev/cdn/readme.md

 ~~~ bash
 http://localhost:5000/example/5364d634952b829316000001/books.jpg?crop=500
 ~~~
-The value should contain one or two(separadet by one non-digit character) integer as width and height in pixels.
+The value should contain one or two(separated by one non-digit character) integer as width and height in pixels.
 If height is not specified, it will be used width value.
 For example, value `crop=500`  will be interpreted as `crop=500x500`.

 `resize` parameter works the same way.